HBourne/dockerfile/README.md

 Run tinc in docker.
 All ports poped out

 #### [dnsmasq]
-Used to disttribute ip addresses to the secondary network interface
+Used to distribute ip addresses to the secondary network interface

 #### [nginx]
 Open http service on specified path